Swift by Tutorials Bundle

 File formats and delivery

 The source code for each book comes as Xcode projects and the books come in PDF format.
-You can download each book on your My Loot page when it is available.
+You can download each book on your My Loot page immediately after purchasing.

 What’s your refund policy?

 We have a 30-day 100% satisfaction guarantee for the PDF version.

 If you have any further questions that the above description hasn’t covered, feel free to ask a question in the forums and we’ll get to you as soon as possible!

 What are you waiting for?

 It’s critical as an iOS developer that you keep your skills up-to-date, and iOS 8 is one of the most ground-breaking releases yet due to its brand new programming language, Swift.
 Don’t get left behind!